parvthacker/nasal-resp-demo/README.md

 Contactless respiratory signal extraction from thermal infrared video using YOLO-based nostril localisation.
 Per-frame mean pixel intensity is sampled from the detected nostril ROI to reconstruct a breathing waveform — no sensors, no contact.

+> ⚠️ The notebook is an **educational demos, not medical devices.**
+> Do not use it for diagnosis or any clinical decision.

 ---

 ## How It Works